-- 1 I heard the voice of love divine,

-Addressing man, to trouble born;

-Saviour! what accents then were thine?
+- 1 I HEARD the voice of love divine, Addressing man to trouble born; Saviour ! what accents then were thine?
 "Blessed are they that mourn."

-- 2 Again it spoke-"Come unto me "Thou, with distress and labour worn,

-- "Rest, and refreshment are for thee:

-"Blessed are they that mourn."
+"Rest and refreshment are for thee : "Blessed are they that mourn."

-- 3 I heard a voice in truth's pure word,
+3 I heard a voice in truth's pure word,

-A saint, who sorrow's yoke had borne,
+A saint who sorrow's yoke had borne,

 "Blest is the man thou chastenest, Lord!"

 "Blessed are they that mourn."

-- 4 I heard an angel voice proclaim,

-Yon victors bright, whom crowns adorn,

-"Through tribulation great they came!"

-"Blessed are they that mourn."

-- 5 Why should I then for sufferings grieve, Since sorrow leads to joys bright bourne?
+- 4 I heard an angel voice proclaim, Yon victors bright, whom crowns adorn, "Through tribulation great they came!"
+"Blessed are they that mourn." - 5 Why should I then for sufferings grieve, Since Sorrow leads to joy's bright bourne?

-- Let me indeed the words believe,

-"Blessed are they that mourn!"
+Let me indeed the words believe, "Blessed are they that mourn!"

-Deuterenomy viii.
+Deuteronomy viii.
 2-16.

-1 Can I forget the wondrous ways

-By which thou hast thy servant led;

-Through a long lonely wilderness,

-How strangely kept, how strangely fed,

-Tempted, and proved by hopes and fears,

-I roved for many sinful years!
+1 CAN I forget the wondrous ways By which thou hast thy servant led; Through a long lonely wilderness, How strangely kept, how strangely fed, Tempted, and proved by hopes and fears, I roved for many sinful years!